UnikalFactory/al-objid/backend/src/functions/v3/authorizeApp/ENDPOINT.md

 }
 ```
 - `authorized` - Whether the app has authorization enabled
-- `valid` - Only present if X-Auth-Key was provided; true if key matches
+- `valid` - Only present if Ninja-Auth-Key was provided; true if key matches
 - `user` - User who authorized the app, or null if no user info was stored

 ### Errors